 - An early sign of kidney damage with diabetes is the presence of small amounts of protein (albumin) in the urine.

-- If protein in the urine goes undiagnosed or untreated, it can lead to end-stage kidney disease.
+- If protein in the urine is not diagnosed or treated, it can lead to end-stage kidney disease.

 Prevention of kidney damage in patients with diabetes